-Websites such as YouTube facilitate the search for such sources of learning by proving easy access to tons of user-uploaded videos on a diversity of language issues, such as pronunciation, vocabulary and even culture.
+To supplement your main learning tool such as Brainscape, websites such as YouTube can provide easy access to tons of user-uploaded videos on a diversity of language issues, such as pronunciation, vocabulary and even culture.
 Watching foreign-language videos on YouTube allows you to capture visual cues and lip movements, while giving you the opportunity to interact with other learners with similar interests.

 For those specifically interested in learning Spanish, we have chosen our top 10 favorite YouTube Channels that can help you achieve your linguistic goals.
 By visiting these great channels once in a while, you can give yourself a great passive supplement to your more active Spanish-studying efforts..
 That means you no longer have an excuse for not learning Spanish!
 So here they are (in no specific order):